Holistic approach to earproblems.

 Lifestyle: Dogs who love to swim may get water in their ears that can lead to ear issues.
-Others who are out in the woods a lot can get foreign bodies like foxtails or seeds in their ears, causing irritation.
+Others who are out in the woods a lot can get foreign bodies like seeds in their ears, causing irritation.

 Dogs who are raised like this are less likely to develop reactions that lead to itching, discharge and inflammation in their ears.

 But if your dog does get itchy, gunky ears, what can you do to soothe the discomfort?